 With this particular strategy, one could conceivably diversify away from Bitcoin within their trust assets and hypothetically invest into traditional stocks and or other cryptocurrencies or alternative assets.
 In most cases, our clients will have plenty of Bitcoin and other cryptocurrencies outside their trust, and the trust assets will be a means to diversify out of their crypto in a tax advantaged fashion.
 As Voluntarists we believe its important donors have the option of keeping their charitable assets in crypto, as long as they are properly educated on the implications and risks of doing so.

-The high-level and general example we’ve discussed here is only one of the many different trust strategies that's out there.
+The aforementioned high-level and general example we just discussed is only one of the many different trust strategies that's out there.
 There are also charitable lead trusts which work in the opposite fashion.
 In the lead trust, the grantor has a trust that gifts money to a charity every year, and after a set number of years, the principal returns to the grantor at a stepped-up cost basis.

 Advanced estate planning involves concepts and strategies where one can get into the weeds rather quickly.
 These concepts and their executions are complex and confusing, even to most seasoned financial planners.
-That's why I'd recommend that if you are an early adopter, you first check out a couple of videos I did on this subject as well as reading my estate planning investors guide that can be accessed below.
+That's why I'd recommend that if nothing else you download the kit today.

 Then I'd recommend we have a 15-30 minute discovery call to see if you'd be a good candidate for this kind of strategy or not.
-If it does make sense for us to work together, odds are it will cost you far more in taxes to not work with us, than you’ll wisely invest working with us.
+If it doesn't make sense to work together we will let you know as this is not for most investors.

-In that case, what do you have to lose?
 Most of our clients work with us remotely and have never met in person.
 With today's technology, you don’t need an expert down the street.
-You need one in your living room or on the phone that can save you the trip across town to the local crypto financial planning expert that doesn’t exist.
+You need one in your living room or on the phone that can save you the trip across town to the local crypto financial planning expert that is very hard to find.

-However, as someone who specializes in crypto wealth strategies, I know there's always more than one way to tackle an issue.
+As someone who specializes in crypto wealth strategies, I know there's always more than one way to tackle an issue.
 What I mean by that is if the charitable Remainder strategy doesn't work for you, maybe a charitable lead trust strategy will work for you, or a donor-advised fund strategy or maybe a combination of everything previously mentioned.
 Maybe selling assets into an economic opportunity zone makes more financial sense for you?
-It might be a better fit to consider having a self-directed IRA or a Roth IRA where you can invest in crypto using your retirement accounts, while retaining your private keys. (have link to ira copy here)

 As someone who invested into crypto early, odds are you're either planning to: